#EwanMcGregor's 2-Hour Prep For #Fargo #Nude Scene, Says Character Like #Trump

 — Hollywood Reporter (@THR) April 20, 2017

-Although Ewan McGregor is no stranger to being naked on camera, his naked scene on Fargo made him feel uncomfortable, because all that weight was his own, no matter how difficult it may be to believe given the perfect shape McGregor has been in lately.
+Although Ewan McGregor is no stranger to being naked on camera, his naked scene on Fargo made him feel uncomfortable because all that weight was his own, no matter how difficult it may be to believe given the perfect shape McGregor has been in lately.

 Before meeting Fargo showrunner Noah Hawley, Ewan McGregor was lean, fit, and healthy.
 But it all came crashing down when Hawley insisted that McGregor needed to put on weight for that bath nude scene during April 19’s premiere.